Hypercontractivity and Lower Deviation Estimates in Normed Spaces: Lower deviations with respect to global parameters

 The proof follows the same lines as in the previous paragraph with the appropriate modifications.
 Unlike to the previous one, this approach exploits the exponential decay of the variance along the flow $P_t$ as was previously discussed in the Introduction.
 More precisely, for any Markov semigroup $P_t$ with invariant measure $\mu$ one has where $\lambda_1$ is the spectral gap of $\mu$.
 This well known property can be found in any classical text concerned with semigroup tools, see e.g. \cite{Led-surv, BGL}.
 However, this dimension free estimate cannot later provide dimension dependent bounds of the right order of magnitude, which is the central theme of this work due to the conjectured extreme case of $\ell_\infty$-norm.
 Note that the latter is genuinely high-dimensional functional whereas \eqref{eq:var-decay} takes into account the extremals in Poincar\'e inequality, i.e. linear functionals.
 In other words, the bound in terms of $\lambda_1$ is the worst case scenario amongst the ones we have to encounter in the light of

 By carefully revisiting the proof of \eqref{eq:var-decay} we see that something more is true, which fixes this sub-optimality issue.
-Therefore, the proof of the next lemma is standard and can be found implicitly in \cite{Led-surv, BGL}.
-Nonetheless, this formulation is not explicitly stated there, hence we shall include a (sketch of) proof for reader's convenience.
+That said, the proof of the next lemma is standard and can be found implicitly in \cite{Led-surv, BGL}.
+Since the formulation we need is not explicitly stated there, we shall include a (sketch of) proof for reader's convenience.